Karl Guthe Jansky: Radio astronomy

 At Bell Telephone Laboratories, Jansky built a directional antenna designed to receive radio waves at a frequency of 20.5 MHz (wavelength about 14.6 meters).
 It had a diameter of approximately 100 ft.
-(30 meter) and stood 20 ft.
-(6 meter) tall.
+(30 meters) and stood 20 ft.
+(6 meters) tall.
 It was mounted on top of a turntable on a set of four Ford Model-T wheels, which allowed it to be rotated in the azimuthal direction, earning it the nickname "Jansky's merry-go-round" (the cost of which was later estimated to be less than $1000).
 By rotating the antenna, the direction of a received signal could be pinpointed.
 The intensity of the signal was recorded by an analog pen-and-paper recording system housed in a small shed to the side of the antenna.

 After recording signals from all directions for several months, Jansky eventually categorized them into three types of static: nearby thunderstorms, distant thunderstorms, and a faint static or "hiss" of unknown origin.
 He spent over a year investigating the source of the third type of static.
-The location of maximum intensity rose and fell once a day, leading Jansky to initially surmise that he was detecting radiation from the Sun.
+The location of maximum intensity rose and fell once a day, leading Jansky to surmise initially that he was detecting radiation from the Sun.

 After a few months of following the signal, however, the point of maximum static moved away from the position of the Sun.
 Jansky also determined that the signal repeated on a cycle of 23 hours and 56 minutes.
-Jansky discussed the puzzling phenomena with his friend, astrophysicist Albert Melvin Skellett, who pointed out that the observed time between the signal peaks was the exact length of a sidereal day; the time it took for "fixed" astronomical objects, such as a star, to pass in front of the antenna every time the Earth rotated.
+Jansky discussed the puzzling phenomena with his friend the astrophysicist Albert Melvin Skellett, who pointed out that the observed time between the signal peaks was the exact length of a sidereal day; the time it took for "fixed" astronomical objects, such as a star, to pass in front of the antenna every time the Earth rotated.
 By comparing his observations with optical astronomical maps, Jansky concluded that the radiation was coming from the Milky Way and was strongest (7:10 p.m. on September 16, 1932) in the direction of the center of the galaxy, in the constellation of Sagittarius.